-Lilian Kranenburg – savvy China watcher and communications expert, sinologist.
+Lilian Kranenburg – savvy China watcher and intercultural trainings expert and sinologist.
+Corporate communications and consultancy regarding China, Hong Kong and Great Britain.
 Chairperson of Guanxi, the knowledge network in the Netherlands for Dutch businesses active in China.

-Lianne Baaij – ultimate go-between between Dutch and Chinese businesses, certified interpreter-translator Mandarin, trainer and sinologist.
+Lianne Baaij – Profound cross-cultural trainer, eager to help establish more synergy in international teams and partnerships.
+Specifically go-between between Dutch and Chinese businesses, certified interpreter-translator Mandarin and sinologist.

 Esther Janssen – Allround cross-cultural expert, speaker and senior trainer.
-Bridge-builder between Dutch and international businesses and governments.
+Supporting expats in feeling at home in Holland.
+Bridge-builder between Dutch and international teams, businesses and governments.

 Monique Groeneveld – China explorer and allround guide for economic and cultural exchanges, Beijing-based sinologist and trainer.

-Each of us has been active in China on behalf of Dutch government and businesses for over 25 years.
+Each of us has been active in international collaboration across cultures for over 25 years.
 We have joined forces to enrich our spectrum of skills to the benefit of our clients.
-Our services are directed towards western businesses that are active in China.
+Our services are directed towards businesses and governments that operate in China and/or the EU.
 We consult and train, guide and coach.

 REGISTRATION AND INFORMATION